maxjvjohansson/path-validator-cli/README.md

 By default, Path Validator follows these rules:
 - No spaces in filenames
 - No special characters except `-` and `_`
-- Maximum path length of 255 characters
 - Case-sensitive naming

-You can customize these rules by creating a `.pathvalidatorrc` file in your project root.

 ## Output